Tuesday, December 24,2024 5:32 am EST

 Camping is another option for those who wish to immerse themselves fully in the swamp’s wilderness.
 The refuge offers designated camping areas where visitors can spend the night under a canopy of towering cypress trees and awaken to the symphony of wildlife around them.
 It offers a truly unique and immersive experience for nature enthusiasts.

 Diversity is the hallmark of life within this place.
 This lush habitat is home to an impressive array of species, from the stealthy black bear to the elusive bobcat.
 Bird enthusiasts flock here with binoculars at the ready to catch a glimpse of the over 200 bird species recorded, including the majestic bald eagle and the colorful prothonotary warbler.
-Amphibians and reptiles thrive in the wetland ecosystem, and the refuge buzzes with the activity of countless insects, each playing their vital role in this complex web of life.
+Amphibians and reptiles thrive in the wetland ecosystem, and the refuge buzzes with the activity of countless insects, each playing a vital role in this complex web of life.

 lake, view, pine trees